What can cause Focused Browsing to fail?

 - Network Connectivity to the Student/Learners.
 Highlights will automatically work to reconnect the student back into the application.
 Reconnecting the student may take a few minutes for the student to be reconnected.

 - Students/Learners closing their browsers or Chromebooks.
 When Hapara Highlights recognizes that such event has occurred it attempts to reconnect the student until the student has re-opened their chrome browser or Chromebook.

 - Certain websites requiring additional sign-on(SS0).
 Certain websites require users to log into another site before being granted access to the page being sought.
 If that occurs the additional sign-on URL needs to be included in the list of focused browsed sites.

 - Student is offline.
-If the student is offline, Focused Browsing will not initiate for the student but once the student is online-focused browsing will be engaged for the period of time set.
+If the student is offline, Focused Sessions will not initiate for the student but once the student is online-focused Session will be engaged for the period of time set.